Pressure casting vs other Processes:

 Sand casting is a traditional casting method that uses molding sand (a mixture of silica sand, clay and water) to compact into a casting mold.

-Which is poured by gravity to cast molten metal and cooled to form a casting.
+It pours molten metal by gravity and cools it to form a casting.

 It is characterized by low material cost and wide adaptability, suitable for steel, iron.